 If you follow-up with a prospect, consider asking them how they’re doing in general, or ask them what’s changed since the last call.
 You might get a “nothing’s changed” answer, but otherwise, you’ll open the door to an informative new conversation.

-Though not directly included in this list, it’s also valuable to generate questions based on common sales objections.
+Though not directly included in this list, it’s also valuable to ask sales discovery questions based on common sales objections.
 Figure out what usually stops people from going through with a sale, and turn those into questions you can ask future prospects.
 This is one of many sales skills that’s important to master.
 In fact, asking questions is the correct way to respond to a challenge to “sell me this pen.”

 For example, if people typically find your product too expensive, or don’t have the budget for it, ask future prospects a question about their current budget, or what they think a product like yours is worth.

 Now that you’re armed with these open-ended sales questions, keep leveling up your sales process!
 Check out our guide to how to close a sale.
 Then, you can start getting more data on your sales team’s productivity with a tool like EmailAnalytics.
 With EmailAnalytics, you’ll learn your average response time, your busiest senders and recipients, your busiest times and days of the week, and more.
 Sign up for a free trial today, and learn how you and your team’s email habits are affecting your sales!

 Jayson is a long-time columnist for Forbes, Entrepreneur, BusinessInsider, Inc.com, and various other major media publications, where he has authored over 1,000 articles since 2012, covering technology, marketing, and entrepreneurship.
 He keynoted the 2013 MarketingProfs University, and won the “Entrepreneur Blogger of the Year” award in 2015 from the Oxford Center for Entrepreneurs.
 In 2010, he founded a marketing agency that appeared on the Inc. 5000 before selling it in January of 2019, and he is now the CEO of EmailAnalytics.